Singapore’s Legal Smoking Age & Common Smoking Offences

 - Covered drop-off and pick up point for passengers

-- Any area that is 5 metres of the ventilation intakes or external windows or openings;
+- Any area that is 5 metres of ventilation intakes or external windows or openings

 - Any public service vehicle such as buses, private-hire cars and taxis

-Orchard Road is also now a smoke-free zone.
+The Orchard Road area is also a smoke-free zone.
 The areas affected are shown in red in the map below:

-People who wish to smoke in Orchard Road will only allowed to do so within Designated Smoking Areas (DSAs) which have been marked out as yellow boxes.
+People who wish to smoke in Orchard Road are allowed to do so only within Designated Smoking Areas (DSAs), which have been marked out as yellow boxes.

 The locations of the DSAs in Orchard Road can be found on the National Environment Agency’s (NEA) website.

-If you are caught smoking in a prohibited place (whether in Orchard Road or some other location listed above), you are liable for a composition fine (more information on this below) of up to $500.
+If you are caught smoking in a prohibited place, whether in Orchard Road or some other location listed above) you are liable for a composition fine (more information on this below) of up to $500.
 The maximum fine increases to $1,000 if you are not offered a composition fine but are prosecuted in court instead.

 In addition, people who litter cigarette butts can be given a composition fine of up to $1,000 for a first-time offence.
-The maximum fine increases to $2,000 for first-time offenders, and up to $10,000 for repeat offences, if you are not offered a composition fine but are prosecuted in court instead.
+The maximum fine increases to $2,000 for a first-time offence, and up to $10,000 for repeat offences, if you are not offered a composition fine but are prosecuted in court instead.

 Places in Singapore Where Smoking is Allowed

-Smoking is allowed within DSAs such as those in open-air hawker centres, universities, or smoking rooms in the airport.
+Smoking is allowed within DSAs in Singapore such as those in open-air hawker centres, universities, public parks or smoking rooms in the airport.

-The NEA generally provides a list of areas where smoking is allowed.
+The NEA provides a general list of areas where smoking is allowed.
 Such areas are normally explicitly demarcated with notices, overhead signs and/or markings on the ground.